Clear skies welcomed the 17943 spectators who had made their way to Am Großen Garten

 was shown a yellow card after 18 minutes for slicing down an opponent.

-Grau-Weiß-Düsseldor had a chance to level the score as L. Hilf
+Grau-Weiß-Düsseldor had a chance to level the scores as L. Hilf

 suddenly found himself free in the middle of the box with only the keeper to beat, but he misjudged the finish, and only managed to hit the bar.